bunnysapple/LearnPython/README.md

 Next thing on our list is Python.
 We need to install python to be able to run python or use python packages on our device.

-Once again, if you'd like a video tutorial on installing python, visit [this](https://www.youtube.com/watch?v=TUct6dAfCds&t=120s){:target="blank"} link if you have a windows OS, [this]() link if you have a Mac and [this]() link if you have a linux.
+Once again, if you'd like a video tutorial on installing python, visit <a href="https://www.youtube.com/watch?v=TUct6dAfCds&t=120s" target="_blank" >this</a> link if you have a Windows OS, <a href="https://www.youtube.com/watch?v=nhv82tvFfkM" target="_blank">this</a> link if you have a Mac and <a href="https://www.youtube.com/watch?v=3LFTujbSdl8" target="_blank">this</a> link if you have a linux.
 None of these videos belong to me, these are educational videos that have been made available on YouTube.

 - #### Step 1